asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution/index.md

 and will cause an error if supplied.
 ```

+/// warning
+Updating the commit message does NOT automatically update the Pull Request description.
+If you change the commit message, you must manually edit the PR description to match.
+///

 ### Test and check for Cherry-pick-ability

 This should go without saying but test your change locally to make sure it does what you think it should and that it doesn't break anything else.
 If it passes and it needs to be cherry-picked to other branches, test cherry-picking now.
 Create a new branch off the cherry-pick target branch, cherry-pick your change into it then compile and test.
 If it picks cleanly and passes your tests, you can just delete the branch as you won't be creating additional pull requests for it.
 If it doesn't apply or pass the tests, you have two options...